grafana/google-sheets-datasource/docs/sources/setup/apikey.md

 For creating and enabling service accounts for GCE instances, refer to the following steps:

+1. Navigate into Grafana and click on the menu option on the top left.
+1. Browse to the **Connections** menu and then click on the **Data sources**.
+1. Click on the Google Sheets data source plugin which you have installed.
+1. Go to its settings tab and at the bottom, you will find the **Connection** section.
+1. Select the **GCE Default Service Account** in the Authentication type.
 1. You must create a Service Account for use by the GCE virtual machine.
 For more information, refer to [Create new service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#createanewserviceaccount).
 1. Verify that the GCE virtual machine instance is running as the service account that you created.
 For more information, refer to [setting up an instance to run as a service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#using).
 1. Allow access to the specified API scope.
+1. Copy and Paste the project name in the Default project field.
+1. Click **Save & Test** button and you should see a confirmation dialog box that says “Data source is working”.

 {{< admonition type="info" >}}
 For more information about creating and enabling service accounts for GCE instances, refer to enabling service accounts for instances in Google documentation.